mach4s/MovieReview/README.md

   e.g. "Love" for Romance genre

 We did not use a database to store the comment section for each movie possible.
 The comment section is the same for all of the individual movies.

+Took out login modal because database was not in use.
+Some files are not used such as login_style.css and single.html.
+They are there for future uses.